Fantastic Beasts and Where to Find Them (film): Plot

-Graves approaches Credence, Mary Lou's adult adopted son, and offers to free him from his abusive mother in exchange for helping to find the Obscurial causing destruction throughout the city.
-Credence finds a wand under his adopted sister Modesty's bed, which Mary Lou assumes is his; when Credence is about to be punished, the Obscurial kills Mary Lou and her eldest daughter Chastity.
-Graves, assuming Modesty is the Obscurus' host, dismisses Credence as a Squib and refuses to teach him magic as he had promised in return for service.
-Credence reveals he is the real host, having survived due to the intensity of his magic, and attacks the city in broad daylight.
+Graves approaches Credence, Mary Lou's adult adopted son, offering to free him from his abusive mother in exchange for helping to find the destructive Obscurial.
+Credence finds a wand under his younger adopted sister Modesty's bed.
+Mary Lou assumes it is his, but just as Credence is to be punished, the Obscurial kills Mary Lou and her elder adopted daughter, Chastity.
+Assuming Modesty is the Obscurial's host, Graves dismisses Credence as a squib reneging on his promise to teach him magic in return for service.
+Credence reveals he is the real host, having survived to maturity due to the intensity of his magic, and openly attacks the city.

-Newt finds Credence hiding in a subway tunnel, but is attacked by Graves.
-Tina, who had tried to protect Credence from Mary Lou (leading to her demotion), attempts to calm the boy, while Graves tries to convince Credence to listen to him.
-As Credence returns to human form, MACUSA President Seraphina Picquery and the Aurors counterattack, shattering the Obscurial.
-However, unseen by anyone but Newt, a single wisp of the creature flees the scene.
-Graves admits he had planned to unleash the Obscurial to expose the magical community to the No-Majs and then frame Newt for the incident.
-He claims MACUSA's laws openly protect No-Majs at the expense of the magical community, and he no longer cares to live in hiding.
+Newt finds Credence hiding in a subway tunnel and tries to persuade him to come with him, but Graves attacks him.
+Tina, who had tried to protect Credence from Mary Lou (which action had led to her demotion), attempts to calm the boy, while Graves tries to convince Credence to join him.
+As Credence returns to human form, MACUSA President Seraphina Picquery and the Aurors enter to counterattack, shattering the Obscurial.
+Newt is the only one who sees a single wisp of the creature fleeing the wreckage.
+Graves claims MACUSA's laws openly protect No-Majs at the expense of the magical community, and declares that he no longer cares to live in hiding.
+He confesses his plan to unleash the Obscurial and expose the magical community to No-Majs and frame Newt with his case of creatures for this.
 Picquery orders the Aurors to apprehend Graves, but he defeats them.
-Newt captures him with the help of one of his beasts and reveals that Graves is Grindelwald in disguise.
+Newt captures him with the help of one of his beasts and unmasks Graves as the disguised Grindelwald.

-MACUSA fears their secret world has been exposed, but Newt releases his Thunderbird to disperse a potion that obliviates recent memories over the city as rainfall, while MACUSA wizards repair the destruction and erase all evidence of their existence.
-Queenie kisses Jacob goodbye as the rain erases his memories, and Newt returns to England.
-Jacob opens a bakery with pastries resembling Newt's beasts, and, when Queenie enters, he smiles at her.
+Picquery fears that the destruction to the city is too extensive to keep their world secret.
+But Newt releases his Thunderbird to disperse an extract that wipes recent bad memories across the city in the rain.
+During this, MACUSA wizards, who are immune to the extract, repair the destruction and erase all traces of their existence.
+Queenie kisses Jacob goodbye as the rain erases his memories.
+Before returning to Britain, Newt secretly gives Jacob his occamy silver eggshells, which Jacob uses as capital to open a bakery business.
+His business thrives, with unique baked goods crafted to resemble Newt's magical beasts.
+When Queenie enters his shop, he smiles at her, a memory rekindled.